 What She Doesn’t Know

-A flirtatious on-line relationship plunges Rita Brooks into the heart of New Orleans Mardi Gras, where no one is what they seem, and evil is only a whisper away.
+A psychologist with intimacy issues, a man with secrets, and murder amid the madness of New Orleans Mardi Gras…where no one is what they seem, and evil is only a whisper away.

 Note: This book is currently only available in digital format.
 It has been previously published under the name Tina Wainscott.